gogognome/jobscheduler/README.md

 The class `FifoRunnableJobFinder` stores all jobs in an `ArrayList`.
 When it has to determine the next runnable job it scans through this `ArrayList` until it finds a job that has state `IDLE` and with 'scheduled at instant' that is not in the future.

+The code above shows how the `JobScheduler` works.
+However, it still leaves a lot of boilerplate code to be written.
+The module `jobschedulerservice` combines the database ingester and database persister modules to offer a service that can be used to schedule jobs and let them be executed on a specified number of threads.
+The jobs are classes that implement the `Runnable` interface.
+The attributes of the classes are persisted in the database in JSON format.
+When the job is executed, the instance is created again from this JSON format and then the `run` method is called.
+The class name of this object is used as type of the job.
+That is the reason why a job must be implemented by a class instead of using a lambda expression.

+Here is sample code for the job scheduler service:

+        // Initialize properties.
+Modify default values if needed.
+        JobIngesterProperties jobIngesterProperties = new JobIngesterProperties();
+        DatabaseJobPersisterProperties databaseJobPersisterProperties = new DatabaseJobPersisterProperties();

+        // Register data source so that it can be used by the job ingester and database job persister DataSource dataSource = ...;
+        CompositeDatasourceTransaction.registerDataSource(jobIngesterProperties.getConnectionName(), dataSource);
+        CompositeDatasourceTransaction.registerDataSource(databaseJobPersisterProperties.getConnectionName(), dataSource);

+        // Creste job scheduler service with maximum 4 threads for exeuting jobs JobSchedulerService jobSchedulerService = new JobSchedulerService(new FifoRunnableJobFinder(), jobIngesterProperties, databaseJobPersisterProperties, 4);

+        // Start the processing of jobs
+        jobSchedulerService.startProcessingJobs();

+        System.out.println("Current time: " + Instant.now());
+        // Schedule job to execute immediately
+        jobSchedulerService.schedule(new HelloWorldJob());
+        // Schedule job to execute after 5 seconds jobSchedulerService.schedule(new HelloWorldJob(), Instant.now().plusSeconds(5));

+        // Wait till both jobs have been executed Thread.sleep(6_000);

+        // Stop the processing of jobs
+        jobSchedulerService.stopProcessingJobs();

 ## Why building yet another job scheduler and not use an existing one?